“All good things comes to those who wait” is slowly becoming an axiom that most gamers need to follow instead of dropping the cash on Day 1.

 However, there comes a point wherein you have to question if it’s actually all worth it.
 Is it really worth spending the Day 1 price to just be able to play the game as early as possible?
 Because it seems like, the way the Triple-A gaming market currently works, it seems like it might be better to wait a few month or even an entire year to get a little more bang for your buck.

-Triple-A games have definitely become bigger these days.
-Graphics are becoming more detailed.
-There’s voice acting and digitized sounds galore.
+Triple-A games have definitely become bigger these days – both in budget and size.
+Graphics are becoming more detailed which is adding to the size of the games so most people need some virtual ram to make sure their gaming set up can run the games.
+There’s also voice acting and digitized sounds galore.
 But these are just the more superficial things we’ve gotten used to.
 Developers try to cram a whole lot more into Triple-A games than just better graphics and sounds.
 They try to give us a whole lot of other things to do in them as well.
 There are side missions, cut scenes, online gameplay and even hidden Easter Eggs that are crammed in practically every big budget game.
 And we tend to expect to see them now.
 So, to their credit, they are giving us what we expect but it does come at a cost sometimes.

 With all of these proverbial moving parts, bugs and gameplay problems are going to pop up.
 However, as they have to meet deadlines and actually release the day on launch day, they may not be able to catch all the bugs and fix them.
 This is why we’ve gotten so many seemingly bug-riddled games in recent years.
 Some of them can be minor and pretty hilarious like with Assassin’s Creed Unity‘s “skinless face” glitch.
 But some of them can be game breaking problems which render the game unplayable, like Arkham Knight‘s legendary port on the PC.